Mental Health and Resilience in Time of COVID-19

 Some people, who would want counseling, don’t seek it because of perceived barriers.
 Some of these barriers include:

-Each of these barriers can be dealt with better than avoiding the consequences of ignoring your mental health.
-Over the next few weeks, I plan to post an article to explore each of these myths .
-I hope that it will help you find what Vincent Van Gogh described as ‘the peace within the storm.”
-The sixth barrier, I addressed in an article several years ago.
+Each of these barriers can be dealt with.
+Moreover, counseling is better than avoiding the consequences of ignoring your mental health.
+Over the next few weeks, I plan to post articles to explore each of these objections.
+Hopefully, it will help you find what Vincent Van Gogh described as ‘the peace within the storm.”
+The fifth barrier, I addressed in an article several years ago.
+I reprint it here.
 It comes with a worksheet to help you in the search for the right counselor.
 It is called: Choosing a Counselor that’s right for you.
-Click on the link and download it for your use.
+Feel free to click on the link and download it for your use.